Khanate of Khiva: After 1500

-Before 1505, Khwarazm was nominally dependent on the Timurid Sultan Husayn Mirza Bayqara who was based in Khorasan.
-From 1488 Muhammad Shaybani built a large but short-lived empire in southern Central Asia, taking Khwarazm in 1505.
+Before 1505, Khorezm was nominally dependent on the Timurid Sultan Husayn Mirza Bayqara based in Khorasan.
+From 1488 Muhammad Shaybani built a large but short-lived empire in southern Central Asia, taking Khorezm in 1505.
 At nearly the same time, Shah Ismail I was building a powerful Shiite state in Persia.
-The two necessarily clashed and in 1510 Muhammad was killed and Khwarazm soon occupied.
+The two consequently clashed in 1510 near Merv with Muhammad killed in the battle and Khorezm shortly occupied.
 The Shah's religion provoked resistance and in 1511 his garrison was expelled and power passed to Ilbars, who founded the long-lived Arabshahid dynasty.
+The Arabshaids or Yadigarids were Shaybanids and are sometimes distinguished from the Abulkhayrids, another branch of the family.
+They are named after Yadigar Sultan who was proclaimed khan north of the Aral Sea about 1458 and from his great-grandfather Arabshah.
+Bregel places them north of the Aral Sea and lower Syr Darya circa 1400–1500.

 Around 1540 and 1593, the Khans were driven out by the Bukharans.
 In both cases they fled to Persia and soon returned.
 In 1558, Anthony Jenkinson visited Old Urgench and was not impressed.
-Following Arap Munhammad (1602–23), who moved the capital to Khiva, there was a period of disorder, including an invasion by the Kalmyks, who left laden with plunder.
+Following Arap Muhammad (1602–23), who moved the capital to Khiva, there was a period of disorder, including an invasion by the Kalmyks, who left laden with plunder.
 Disorder was ended by Abu al-Ghazi Bahadur (1643–1663) who twice defeated the Kalmyks and wrote a history of Central Asia.
 His son Anusha (1663–1685) presided over a period of urban growth until he was deposed and blinded.
 From 1695, Khiva was for some years a vassal of Bukhara which appointed two khans.
 Shir Gazi Khan (1714–1727), who was killed by slaves, is said to have been the last proper Arabshahid.
 Khan Ilbars (1728–40) was a Shibanid ruler, son of Shakhniyaz khan who unwisely killed some Persian ambassadors.
 In a repeat of the Shah Ismail story, Nadir Shah conquered Khiva, beheaded Ilbars and freed some 12,000–20,000 slaves.
 Next year the Persian garrison was slaughtered, but the rebellion was quickly suppressed.
 Persian pretensions ended with Nadir's murder in 1747.
 After 1746, the Qongrat tribe became increasingly powerful and appointed puppet khans.
 Their power was formalized as the Qongrat dynasty by Iltuzar Khan in 1804.
 Khiva flourished under Muhammad Rahim Khan (1806–1825) and Allah Quli Khan (1825–1840) and then declined.
 After Muhammad Amin Khan was killed trying to retake Sarakhs on March 19, 1855, there was a long Turkmen rebellion (1855–1867).
 In the first two years of the rebellion, two or three Khans were killed by Turkmens.